u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/troubleshooting.rst

 To access the database from the :abbr:`IoT (Internet of Things)` box, open a browser and type in the database address.

-The IoT box is connected to the Odoo database, but cannot be reached
+The IoT box is connected to the Thrive Bureau ERP database, but cannot be reached
 --------------------------------------------------------------------

 Make sure that the :abbr:`IoT (Internet of Things)` box and the computer running the browser are